-The first burn is most important, when you first light a candle, burn it for at least one to hours depends on the size of the candle votive(container).
+The first burn is most important, when you first light a candle, burn it for at least one to hours depending on the size of the candle votive(container).

 If you have no time to allow the candle to properly burn, don’t light up a candle.

-Sometimes your candle tunnelling might be too extreme to rescue.
-You can get a candle warmer, electric warmers designed to melt jar candles instead of burning them.
+Sometimes your candle tunneling might be too extreme to rescue.
+You can get a candle warmer, or electric warmers designed to melt jar candles instead of burning them.
 That, allows you to still enjoy your candle.

 Don’t keep candles burning for longer than 4 hours